 Stand by holding onto your kitchen worktop.
-Stand on your good leg and practise lifting your operated leg out to the side.
+Stand on your non-operated leg and practise lifting your operated leg out to the side.
 Hold for three seconds.
 Ensure that you keep your toes pointing forwards.
 This exercise will help you to strengthen your hip muscles which stabilise your pelvis whilst walking.
+Repeat the exercises whilst standing on your operated leg as well.